intel/libipt/doc/howto_libipt.md

                                   synchronized).

-  * `pt_<lyr>_sync_set()`         Set the synchronization position to a user-defined location in the PT stream.
+  * `pt_<lyr>_sync_set()`         Set the synchronization position to a user-defined location in the Intel PT packet stream.
                                   There is no check whether the specified location makes sense or is valid.